PhotonVision/photonvision-docs/source/index.rst

         :link-type: doc

         Interested in helping with PhotonVision?
 Learn more about how to contribute to our main code base, documentation, and more.

 .. grid:: 1

     .. grid-item-card:: Fiducials (Beta)
         :link: docs/fiducials/index
         :link-type: doc

         Learn more about our beta fiducials pipeline, including how to install, use, and implement them at your offseason.

 .. grid:: 1

     .. grid-item-card:: Fiducials (Beta)
         :link: docs/fiducials/index
         :link-type: doc

-		Learn more about our beta fiducials pipeline, including how to install, use, and implement them at your offseason.
+        Learn more about our AprilTags/fiducials pipeline, including how to install, use, and implement them at your offseason.

 Source Code